 A respected sideman and studio musician in Nashville for over 20 years, Aaron has fiddled and sung with Pam Tillis, Jerry Reed, Mark Chesnutt, Tanya Tucker, Joe Diffie, Gail Davies, Wade Hayes, Raul Malo, Mel McDaniel, among many others.
 He’s played Western Swing with Asleep At The Wheel, and bluegrass with Jim & Jesse and the Virginia Boys, J.D.
 Crowe and the New South and the Nashville Bluegrass Band.
 His fiddling has been heard at the Grand Ole Opry, the London Palladium, the Montreal Jazz Festival and the White House.
 His studio credits include Jim Lauderdale’s 2008 Grammy Award winning “The Bluegrass Diaries,” and the Mavericks’ albums, “In Time,” and “Brand New Day.”

-In 2017, Aaron chose a new direction when he left Nashville and moved to Switzerland to be with his musical partner (and new wife!)
-Tabea Anderfuhren.
+These days Aaron divides his time between Nashville and Switzerland, playing concerts with his wife and musical partner Tabea Anderfuhren.
 Together they make music covering everything from country, bluegrass, folk, and Celtic music to swing, jazz, rock and classical music.